 Creating and editing constructions in OK Geometry is generally similar to creating and editing them in other dynamic geometry software.
 OK Geometry allows many operations that are common in dynamic geometry programs (e.g. dragging points, defining macros).
 However, there are differences due to the specific aims of OK Geometry.
 Dynamic geometry programs promote, above all, conceptual understanding - thus, only very simple construction commands are available, because students should understand how to work out constructions from basic operations.
 Furthermore, these programs enable elaborated visual representations for effective explorations and demonstrations.
-On the other hand, the aim of OK Geometry is to promote hypothetising, deductive reasoning and proving.
+On the other hand, the aim of OK Geometry is to promote hypothetising, deductive reasoning, and proving.
 Consequently, the commands of OK Geometry Sketch Editor allow fast and efficient design of geometric configurations.
 Besides direct non-trivial constructions (e.g. to construct a circle that touches three given circles) the Sketch Editor also allows implicit constructions and constructions based on optimisation.
 Such constructions are obtained by imposing additional restrictions or optimisation requirements to an existing construction.
-For example, we want to achieve in a construction that a triangle is equilateral or that its area is minimal.
-Using specific tools (described in the help file of Ok Geometry Basic) the student then analyses the designed configuration, studies its properties, perhaps finds how to construct it with compass and ruler, and, possibly, also proves some properties of the designed configuration.
+For example, in a given construction we may want a triangle in a construction to be equilateral or that its area is minimal.
+Using specific tools (described in the help file of Ok Geometry Basic) we then analyse the obtained configuration, study its properties, perhaps find how to construct it with compass and ruler, and, possibly, also prove some properties of the designed configuration.